IvanDemin3467/Dispatcher-OmSU/README.md

           Also accepts cyrillic letters
-          Prints name of calendar, name of event and event date-time Prints day of the week, week of the year and period of the day cal_list - lists calendars for user
+          Prints name of calendar, name of event and event date-time Prints day of the week, week of the year and period of the day Creates google spreadsheet and loads timetable into it Shows link to the created sheet on a screen cal_list - lists calendars for user
 ```
 **Functions**